anurag-327/formwix/CONTRIBUTING.md

 3. Provide examples of how the API might look
 4. Indicate if you're willing to work on implementing it yourself

-Thank you for contributing to Formwiz!
+Thank you for contributing to Formwix!